xavierloeraflores/Delivery-Routing/algorithm-overview.md

 The delivery routing system will utilize the package's package ID as the key to access the package's data.
 The package ID is a unique identifier for each package and is a very efficient way to access the package's data from the hash table.

 ## Resources

+I did not use any external sources to complete this writeup.